-The figure shows that 79 percent of respondents in Canterbury had attended at least one arts event or location in the 12 months before November 2017.
-This compares to 73 percent for New Zealand, although the difference is not statistically significant.
+The figure shows that 70 percent of respondents in Canterbury had attended at least one arts event or location in the 12 months before November 2020.
+This compares to 68 percent for all respondents (i.e., New Zealand overall), although the difference is not statistically significant.

 Source: Creative New Zealand.